Marketing and Communications ManagerJun 17, 2021

 We are committed to respecting diversity within our workforce and specifically to increasing the number of Indigenous employees within our organization.
 As preference may be given to qualified Indigenous applicants, we ask that they self-identify in our recruitment and staffing processes.

-To apply, please send your cover letter and resume at [email protected] by Sunday, July 18, 2021.
+To apply, please send your cover letter and resume to [email protected] by Sunday, August 8, 2021.
 Please note that applications are reviewed on a rolling basis.